-So from the problem the information that is supplied is the what is the probability of A and what is the probability of B so probability of A is your 0.01 and probability B is 0.017 and it is also that supplied what is the probability A U B, that is the whatever way it is the defective unit probability of defective unit is 0.022 so here the idea is that this when we are saying.
+So, this is your first thing and the second is that B, that is event of production of the defective unit in terms of the material quality.
+So, from the problem, the information that is supplied is the, what is the probability of A and what is the probability of B. So, probability of A is your 0.01 and probability B is 0.017 and it is also that supplied, what is the probability A union B, that is the whatever way it is the defective unit, probability of defective unit is 0.022.
+So, here the idea is that, this when we are saying that, that probability of A union B, that means, if you, if we again refer to that Venn diagram, that A and this B.

-That probability of A U B that means if you if we again refer to that Venn diagram that A and this B so this A U B that is when and saying that the unit, a particular section is defective it can be anywhere.
-It can be either, it can be defective in case of only for the reason, only for the event A, it can be defective by both or it can be defective by the second event, that is event B.

-So, that is why, whatever the, the defect, the probability of a defective unit that is the value is given 0.022.
-This should refer to this probability of AUB.
-So, there is the probability of AUB is given, so0.022.
+So, this A union B that is when and saying that, that the, the unit, a particular section is defective it can be anywhere.
+It can be either, it can be defective in case of only for the reason, only for the event A, it can be defective by both or it can be defective by the second event, that is event B. So, that is why, whatever the, the defect, the probability of a defective unit that is the value is given 0.022.
+This should refer to this probability of A union B. So, there is the probability of A union B is given, so 0.022.
 Also, we have seen that probability of individual event, that is the probability of A is given as 0.01and probability of B is given as 0.017.

 So, now, it is asked that, what is the probability that a particular unit is defective in terms of both, that is in terms of its measurement as well as the material quality?
-Now, so, here according to this Venn diagram, we are basically referring in to this intersection, of this two, this two event, that is the, we are, we want to know what is the probability AnB.
-Now, we know, so, do this one thus, one simple property that we have use.

-We should use this one, that is probability of AUB is equals to probability of A+ probability of B- probability of AnB.
-Now, this is known to, this is known and this is known.
-Obviously, this should be known, which is probability AnB equals to probability of A +probability of B- probability of AuB, which is 0.01, 0.017- 0.022 = 0.005.
+Now, so, here according to this Venn diagram, we are basically referring in to this intersection, of this two, this two event, that is the, we are, we want to know what is the probability A intersection B. Now, we know, so, do this one.
+Thus, one simple property that we have use.
+We should use this one, that is probability of A union B is equals to probability of A plus probability of B minus probability of A intersection B. Now, this is known to, this is known and this is known.
+Obviously, this should be known, which is probability A intersection B equals to probability of A plus probability of B minus probability of A plus probability of B minus probability of A union B, which is 0.01, 0.017, minus 0.022 equals to 0.005.

 So, this, this refers to this particular area, where I can say that, this units is the defective, in terms of both measurement as well as your material, material quality.

-This is simple application of that, that property that we discuss, that if there are two events which are, which are any two events, it does not, it does not mean that these two are mutually exclusive, and then we can use this property to get that simple answer.
+This is an simple application of that, that property that we discuss, that if there are two events which are, which are any two events, it does not, it does not mean that these two are mutually exclusive, then we can use this property to get that simple answer.